 Small Group experience and flexibility

-Meet your local guide and small group up to 7 people in Fountains Square, A central location in Baku.
-Then, your guide will take you to top restaurants and cafes of Baku to taste selection of Azerbaijani food as specialty of the visited spot.
-Meanwhile hear about Azerbaijani cuisine, food and drinking culture.
-Also interact with your with your sommelier and guide about Azerbaijani society in general.
+Meet your local guide and a small group of up to 7 people in Fountains Square, A central location in Baku.
+Then, your guide will take you to the top traditional restaurants and cafes of Baku to taste a selection of Azerbaijani food as a speciality of the visited spot, wine tasting at local wine and street food from street vendors.
+Meanwhile hear about Azerbaijani cuisine, food, and wine tasting culture.
+Also, interact with your sommelier and guide about Azerbaijani society in general.
 Taste generous samples of local food at each restaurant.
-Visit pastry and sweet shop for best Azerbaijani desserts.
-Then finish the tour with wine tasting experience at one top wine bars of Baku.
+Finish the tour by visiting a pastry and sweet shop for the best Azerbaijani desserts.
 At the end of your experience, leave the central location with new insight into Azerbaijani culinary history, and tips for the rest of your trip.